PathToSharePoint/React-PPP-MGT/README.md

 ## Features

-This sample showcases the use of HTML controls in the SPFx Property Pane, without the need to build SPFx custom controls.
+This sample showcases the use of MGT controls in the SPFx Property Pane, without the need to build SPFx custom controls.

 Implementations:
-- Color picker
-- Date pickers, with Start <= End
-- Range slider
+- People Picker
-- Text box with URL validation
-- Cascading selects
+- Group Picker
-- Checkbox styled as toggle button

 ## References